-The Employment Appeals Sub Committee of the Council's Resources Committee will normally comprise of a minimum of three, and a maximum of five Council Members, drawn from a pool of all Council Members.
-The Chair will be appointed by the Convener.
+The Employment Appeals Panel (Appeals Panel) of the Council will normally comprise of a minimum of three, and a maximum of five Council Members, drawn from a pool of all Council Members.
+The chair will be appointed by the Convener.

-A note of the meeting will be produced and shared with all parties.
+A note of the meeting will be produced and shared with all relevant parties.

-The Chair should:
+The chair should:

-- Carry out introductions confirm members of the panel and explain their roles. - Advise on logistics toilets, fire alarm, breaks, and adjournments. - Confirm representation with the employee.
-If the employee is not represented then confirm with them that they are happy to continue without representation.
-Confirm if any witnesses are being called from either side. - Confirm why the meeting has been convened formal appeal hearing against dismissal in accordance with the Disciplinary Procedure. - Confirm the grounds of appeal as contained in the employee's letter of appeal.
+- carry out introductions confirm members of the panel and explain their roles - advise on logistics toilets, fire alarm, breaks, and adjournments - confirm representation with the employee.
+If the employee is not represented, then confirm with them that they are happy to continue without representation - confirm if any witnesses are being called from either side - confirm why the meeting has been convened formal appeal hearing against dismissal in accordance with the disciplinary procedure - confirm the grounds of appeal as contained in the employee's letter of appeal.